 I am grateful that you are sharing this journey with me.
 Thank you!

-P.S. – Gratitude also played a big part in writing my soon-to-be-released book.
+P.S. – Gratitude also played a big part in writing my recently released book, Ascending Ladders.
 Stay tuned for that article in the coming weeks.